brains-on-code/fMRI-complexity-metrics-icse2021/Readme.md

 | Halstead    | 0.485714  | 0.542857  | 0.428571  | 0.600000  | 0.393218 | 0.209351 | 0.213938 | 0.288564 | 0.600000 |
 | Sonar_Cog   | 0.239046  | 0.139443  | 0.039841  | 0.298807  | 0.237528 | 0.057054 | 0.016282 | 0.131811 | 0.298807 |
 | Sonar_Cyclo | 0.102869  | 0.123443  | 0.000000  | 0.205738  | 0.051420 | 0.022982 | 0.000800 | 0.046978 | 0.205738 |

+# Contact

+If you have questions, please contact me directly: `norman.peitek@lin-magdeburg.de`.
+Thank you!